michaelo/sapt/README.md

 * Provide better stats for repeats.
 We currently have min, max and avg/mean time.
 Could median or something mode-like be as useful or more?
 A plot would be nice here.
 * Add argument to abort on first error?
 E.g. if auth fails, there's no need to continue with the regular requests.
 * TBD: Allow support for OS-environment variables.
 Control access by flag?
+* TBD: Allow extraction-entries to also extract from headers?
+E.g. for Set-Cookie or other custom header-based-responses?
 * Implement support to do step-by-step tests by e.g. requiring user to press enter between each test
 * Provide better granularity for verbosity: e.g. separate between curl-verbose and sapt-verbose
 * Playbooks: